 Winter Walks with Allen

-For the first time ever, the Foundation is now offering complimentary guided winter walks on some of your favorite properties.
+Back by popular demand, the Foundation is offering complimentary guided winter walks on some of your favorite properties.
 All walks are led by the Foundation’s Middle Moors Ranger, Allen Reinhard.
 Allen’s winter walks offer a different perspective to those you may have been on in during the summer months, including more detailed insights into the geology and landscape, flora, and fauna of the individual property.
 The program is designed to bring the community into contact with the places and rare habitats that make our island so special.

 Please note that our Winter Walks program is free and open to all members of the community.
 If you would like to make a contribution to NCF and our mission to permanently conserve and protect the island’s rare resources and special habitats, you may call us at 508- 228-2884 or make an online donation here.